ys7yoo/PiTutorial/README.md

 cd [NAME OF THE REPOSITORY]
 ```

-2. Add a python code.
+2. Add a python code to the folder.

+3. You can check your code in https://repl.it

-3. Commit your work and push it to the repository.
+4. When your code is ready, commit your work and push it to the repository.

 ```bash
 git commit [ANY CHANGE YOU MADE] git push
 ```

+5. Check that the change is applied to your github repository.

 ### Step 3.
 Test on RPI
-1. First of all, you need to install git.
+1. First of all, you need to install git on your RPI.

 ```bash
 sudo apt install git